How to use a Flatness gauge - Technical Article

-If the indicator reading shows 0.002mm, a 25mm component will have a light band reading of less than 1 light band, while a 50mm component will have a light band reading of less than 2 light bands, while a 75mm component will have a light band reading of 3 light bands.
+If the indicator reading shows 0.002mm, a 25mm and 50mm component will have a light band reading of less than 1 light band, while a 75mm component will have a light band reading of 1 light bands.

-Similarly, if you wish to achieve a light band reading of less than 2 light bands, on a 50mm component, the indictor reading must not be greater than 0.003mm.
-However for a 25mm component, the indicator reading can be up to 0.018mm to achieve a light band reading of 2.
+Similarly, if you wish to achieve a light band reading of less than 2 light bands, on a 50mm component, the indictor reading must not be greater than 0.005mm.
+However for a 25mm component, the indicator reading can be up to 0.0203mm to achieve a light band reading of 1.